walty8/simple-gmail-notes/doc/README.md

 - All communications and authentications are directly between your browser and Google Drive.

-- The extension could only access those Google Drive files that are created by the it.
+- The extension could only access those Google Drive files that are created by it.

 - An offline Google Drive token would be collected to avoid logging in every time the Gmail is opened.
 But you could disconnect (revoke the token) any time.